Head of Department Professor Helga Judit Feith, Ph.D.

 - epistemology of interpretative anthropology; minority education and its effects on cultural connectedness; comparative analysis of dentistry business income producing capability;

 - typology of ancient votive uterus-representations; analysis of the archival sources related to the birth-control and the midwife training;

 - ethical and legal dilemmas in the practice of perinatal intensive care, from the point of view of the beginning and the end of life, the socioeconomic status of nurses and its sociocultural context.

 The Department has been delegated the management committee members from Hungary for two COST Actions: HOME (Health and Social Care of Migrants and Minorities in Europe) and ADAPT (Adapting European Health Systems to Diversity).
-In this latter one we collaborated with the IOM in expanding the well-known MIPEX (Migrant Integration Policy Index) to the field of health care, which has just been finished recently.
+In this latter one we collaborated with the IOM (International Organization for Migration) in expanding the well-known MIPEX (Migrant Integration Policy Index) to the field of health.
 Our Department proudly hosted three international professional workshops on Roma health issues and four national professional days on patients’ right and health tourism as well in the last 5 years.

 Division of Foreign Languages and Communication